 Description Amount Comments Direct benefits Improved ability to contribute to the long-term financing of the economy The reduced volatility of the framework would incentivise long-termism in underwriting and investment decisions by insurers.
 In addition, as the overall impact of the review in terms of quantitative requirements would be balanced (limited decrease in capital surplus), there would no longer be any hindrance to further investments by insurance companies.
-Insurers would be the main recipients of this benefit.
-Reduced volatility in solvency position of insurance companies overshooting and undershooting as described in the Enhanced risk sensitivity The framework would better capture the protracted low and even negative interest rates environment in standard formula capital requirements and in the valuation of insurers' liabilities towards policyholders who would benefit from enhanced Improved international competitiveness The reduced volatility of the framework would foster long-termism in investment and underwriting activities.
+Insurers would be the main recipients of this benefit. solvency Short-term volatility would be significantly mitigated, and the framework would address the issues of overshooting and undershooting as described in the evaluation annex.
+Solvency ratios would become more stable Enhanced risk sensitivity The framework would better capture the protracted low and even negative interest rates environment in standard formula capital requirements and in the valuation of insurers' liabilities towards policyholders who would benefit from enhanced Improved international competitiveness The reduced volatility of the framework would foster long-termism in investment and underwriting activities.
 More stable solvency ratios also facilitate business planning and strategic planning (notably for international expansion).
 In addition, the review is more than balanced in terms of capital requirements and would release between EUR 16 billion and EUR 30 billion of capital depending on the market conditions. this benefit Lower capital requirements in the short term Due to the phasing-in of the changes on interest rates which have a negative impact over at least 5 years, as changes with a positive impact would apply from day 1, this would lead to a short term significant improvement in insurers' solvency position (up EUR 90 bn in capital resources in excess of capital requirements).
 Indirect benefits Positive contribution to financial stability The reduced volatility of the framework would avoid procyclical behaviour by insurance companies in stressed situations.
 Similarly, by better capturing the low interest rate environment, the framework would reduce the risk of excessive risk taking by insurers which would be incentivised to have robust risk management and asset-liability management strategies. and businesses at large as well as national governments (less likelihood to involve taxpayer's money to address the consequences of a financial crisis).

 II.
-Overview of costs - Preferred option Citizens/Consumer Business ses Administrations One-off Recurrent One-off Recurrent One-off Recurrent Adapting the framework to address volatility Direct More complexity to comply with new calculation approach of the volatility adjustment.
-Still, limited implementation cost Increased complexity will require resources to supervise the appropriate application of new rules Indirect costs Adapting the framework to improve risk sensitivity Direct costs Need to adapt IT systems every year in the short term in view of the progressive implementation of new rules during the phasing-in period.
+Overview of costs - Preferred option Citizens/Consumer s Businesses Administrations One-off Recurrent One-off Recurrent One-off Recurrent Adapting the framework to address volatility Direct More complexity to comply with new calculation approach of the volatility adjustment.
+Still, limited implementation cost Increased complexity will require resources to supervise the appropriate application of new rules Indirect costs Adapting the framework to improve risk sensitivity Direct Need to adapt IT systems every year in the short term in view of the progressive implementation of new rules during the phasing-in period.
 Slight decrease in solvency ratios (around 2 percentage points) due to a better reflection of the low-yield environment During the phasing-in period where capital requirement do not fully reflect the actual risks from the protracted low-yield environment, need to monitor insurers' behaviour to ensure that there is no excessive risk-taking Indirect costs